arvindr21/lazyboy/readme.md

 ```bash
 $ lb ps
 ```
 Sweet right?
-And the best thing is, this module is language agnositic.
-It can store any command line statements as shortcuts!
+And the best thing is, this module is language agonistic.
+It can store any command line statement as shortcuts!

 You can also add dynamic commands like
 ```bash